 Several public bodies are involved in monitoring and/or collecting data on hate crimes.
 The main actors in this field are the police and the Prosecutor's Office.
 Each has a separate recording system and methodology for this task.
 Since 2015, the police and the Ministry of the Interior and Administration have jointly developed and shared a hate crime data collection system.

 All offences committed against people because of their racial, national, ethnic or religious background are classified as hate crimes.
 While there are no general guidelines on hate crime recording, police officers are required to establish whether the perpetrator was acting out of bias motivation.
 Bias indicators such as behaviour and statements during the act, circumstances of the crime and characteristics and circumstances connected with the victim are used to determine the motive.

 The Division of Statistical Management Information in the Department of Strategy and European Funds of the Ministry of Justice is responsible for organizing, co-ordinating, supervising and preparing statistical reports, including information on hate crimes.
 The data are obtained from two sources: statistical reports prepared by courts in quarterly, semi-annual and annual cycles, and the electronic database of the National Criminal Register.
+In this way, information on persons convicted of hate crimes at first instance before common courts is obtained.
 The data are published online.

 Victimization surveys – typically used to measure unreported hate crimes – are not conducted in Poland.

 Hate crime victim support